lth221/lth221.github.io/_pages/about.md

 Hello!
 Welcome to my website.

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/profile.png){: .align-left}
 I love data analysis.
-And through analysis, I am always thinking about how a person should live.
+Through analyses, I always think about how a person should live.
 I believe that we should aim to make the world a better place to live.
 I always want to keep an open mind when approaching everything in the world.

 I've shared my projects and thoughts here, so take a look around and feel free to reach out to me.
 <br />